-The Parish Council builds on and develops the Business Plan as circumstances change to give Melton residents a clearer understanding of what the Parish Council can do and what it is striving to achieve for the benefit of its residents.
+The document is used by the Parish Council in the budgeting process to plan what we can deliver going forward.
+It also allows us to measure our achievements over time. clearer understanding of what the Parish Council can do and what it is striving to achieve for the benefit of its residents.